Page Reviewed / Updated - November 01, 2020

 Caregiver respite programs provide trained caregivers that attend to an individual in need of care in order to give their primary caregiver time to relax and attend to their own needs.
-Care is provided by third party agencies, which are funded by grants from two national organizations; the Alzheimer’s Foundation of America and the Alzheimer’s Association.
+Care is provided by third party agencies.
+These agencies are funded by grants from two national organizations: the Alzheimer’s Foundation of America and the Alzheimer’s Association.

 The Alzheimer’s Association (AA) has a Respite Grant Program, which is also administered by the local chapters, not the national organization.

 Alone, respite care is not a solution to paying for senior care.
 But when combined with other care options and tax credits, respite care might make the difference that enables an Alzheimer’s patient to continue receiving care in the home instead of moving to a residential community.

 One must check with their local member organization or chapter to determine availability and final eligibility.
 The criteria which follows should be used as a general guideline to help families determine if they might be eligible.
 Note that some eligibility criteria apply to the individual requiring care and other criteria to their primary caregiver.

 Some chapters require that the care recipient (the person with an Alzheimer's or dementia diagnosis) be at least 60 years of age.
 However, rarely are individuals requiring help denied assistance based solely on their age.